 Now, I’m going to get a bit technical for a moment, to walk you through what’s happening in your body when you’re at or heading towards burnout (not too much, promise!).

-Stay with me as it will explain many of the symptoms you’re experiencing.
+Stay with me as it will explain many of the signs and symptoms you’re experiencing.

 The pathway in your body responsible for your stress response is called the hypothalamus-pituitary-adrenal axis (HPA axis for short).

-The hypothalamus is the master gland in the brain that initiates the release of hormones adrenaline and cortisol in the adrenal glands – walnut sized glands that sit on top of your kidneys.
+The hypothalamus is the master gland in the brain that initiates the release of hormones adrenaline and cortisol in the adrenal glands.
+Adrenal glands are walnut sized glands that sit on top of your kidneys.

 Adrenaline is the fast acting hormone that gives you the energy to swing into action quickly in the presence of an immediate threat (whether it’s a demanding email from a client, or an imagined fear).

-Cortisol is also involved in your stress response, and influences your circadian rhythm, making you feel awake and alert in the morning and energetic throughout the day.
+Cortisol is also involved in your stress response, and influences your circadian rhythm.
+It makes you feel awake and alert in the morning and energetic throughout the day.